-2. Christ arose with a real body, not a ghost or phantom.
+2. Christ Arose with a Real Body, Not as a Ghost or Phantom.

 It was a body composed of flesh and bones.
 His body could be touched.
 "Then saith he to Thomas, Reach hither thy finger, and behold my hands; and reach hither thy hand, and thrust it into my side: and be not faithless, but believing" (John 20:27).